 One of the most popular (and easiest) ways to sell a vehicle is online.
 There are a number of places to do this, although you should always arrange to view and test drive the vehicle if you are interested in it.

-- Gumtree New Zealand.
-We bought and sold our vehicle on gumtree.
-It’s probably the most popular online noticeboard in New Zealand for travellers looking to buy or sell a car.
-Be aware though, there are a number of scams operating.
-Be particularly wary of anyone wanting to buy a vehicle from you unseen, or wanting to pay in anything other than cash.
+- Post a Note New Zealand.
+We bought and sold our vehicle on gumtree, but this doesn’t exist in New Zealand any more.
+Instead, check out post-a-note, which looks very similar.
+As with any online service like this, be particularly wary of anyone wanting to buy a vehicle from you unseen, or wanting to pay in anything other than cash.

 - The backpacker notice board.
-As well as jobs, this is a decent place to look for a vehicle, but it doesn’t currently offer the facility to share images, so most folk use gumtree instead.
+As well as jobs, this is a decent place to look for a vehicle, but it doesn’t currently offer the facility to share images.

 - Trademe.
 Trademe is New Zealand’s equivalent of eBay, and is very popular with Kiwi’s.
 However, as listing on Trademe costs money, most travellers won’t bother with this one.

 In Auckland, there are a number of car markets which charge a fee for folk to attend, where you can buy and sell a vehicle.
 These are often a good way to get a good idea of what is currently available for what price, and are worth a visit for that reason alone.
-There are two main place to consider:
+There are also dealership specialising in travellers vehicles.

 - Backpackers car market – this is a very popular option with backpackers, as it provides a one stop shop for traveller to traveller vehicle sales.
 They can sort you out with all the paperwork, provide insurance, and there is a garage over the road for mechanical inspections.
 However, our experience was that vehicles here were far more expensive than the other options, and we heard some negative feedback about the place from fellow travellers.
 It also featured recently on a TV programme in NZ, where undercover reporters showed that around 40% of the cars are actually being sold by dealers rather than backpackers.
 So buyer beware on that one!